 Halloween Food Ideas

 When I bought my house earlier this year I decided to move out of my craft studio and bring it into my home.
-But before closing up shop, I hosted a pumpkin painting party for some fun friends.
+But before closing up shop, I hosted a pumpkin painting party for some friends.
 My daughter and I get a little crazy when it comes to planning parties, so we made tons of food.
 Here’s what we came up with!

 Halloween Food Ideas – Savory Snacks

 We wanted to appeal to the masses, so we offered a little bit of everything at our Halloween party.
-Let’s start with savory and salty snacks that we offered.
+Let’s start with the savory and salty snacks that we offered.